 - MA – The MA program offers both project and thesis options.
 The project option involves courses and a project, and can be completed in one year of full-time study.
 The thesis option involves courses and a thesis, and can be completed in two years.
 The thesis route is ideal for students considering further education in the field of Religious Studies.

-Graduate applicants interested in research-based programs are strongly encouraged to find a faculty supervisor at the time of application.
+Graduate applicants interested in research-based programs are strongly encouraged to connect with a faculty supervisor at the time of application.
 Visit the Department of Religious Studies website for areas for a list of faculty members, their research interests, and contact information.
-You may also use the Yaffle search engine to find a supervisor you may wish to work with.
+You may also use the Yaffle search application to find a supervisor you may wish to work with.

 February 15 for Fall admission